 Our South America itinerary was a mixture of ultimate adventure and city travel, out in the elements with some luxury thrown in.
 It was a pretty epic trip which I can’t wait to share!

 As I mentioned, Machu Picchu was the whole reason for our trip to South America and we knew it would be quite intense so we rightly put it at the beginning.
 British Airways fly direct to Lima from London and then it’s just a short flight to Cusco.
 Due to time restraints we decided have a 6 hour lay-over in Lima before continuing straight on.

 It is highly advised to spend at least two days in Cusco to acclimatise to the altitude before starting your trek.
 And having experienced the shortness of breath literally as I stepped off the plane I totally agree with this!
 Also, Cusco is a beautiful city to explore so you definitely won’t get bored.
 This ancient city is full of beautiful architecture, history and some great places to eat and drink.
-I do advise not going too strong on the alcohol, though a pisco sour is compulsory!
+I do advise not going too strong on the alcohol, though ay least one pisco sour is compulsory!

 4 day Salkantay trek to Machu Picchu

 This was the biggie!
 Our whole itinerary for South America was centred around the Salkantay trek up to Machu Picchu.

 Just wow.
 I can’t recommend this enough!
 You will feel on top of the world when you get to the final day after trekking over 70 km over the previous 3 days through sun, rain, wind and snow.
 Climbing the 1500 plus steps to the top of Machu Picchu, arriving just after sunrise, is truly magical.

 Back to Cusco!

 After 4 days of trekking to Machu Picchu and camping in the elements you need a day to rest before moving onto your next destination.
 It is still a holiday after all!